 The power from solar panels is rated in watts.
 A watt is a unit of power used to describe energy output or demand for electrical fixtures.
-You might be familiar with this concept for common household objects, say, a 60-watt incandescent lightbulb.
+You might be familiar with this concept for everyday household gadgets such as a 60-watt incandescent lightbulb.

-In short, the solar panels are the power supply for pumping water.
+In short, solar panels are the power supply for pumping water.

 The Water Pump

-Certain pumps work better for solar power, in particular, those that draw less power are ideal.
+In particular, pumps that require less power to operate at peak efficiency are ideal.
 For deep wells, positive-displacement pumps are recommended.
 These pumps move a fixed amount of water with every rotation cycle, and they pump proportionally to the amount of power supplied.

 Energy Demand of Solar Pumps

-A setup like this doesn’t require batteries, and when sunshine is abundant, a solar pumping system can fill an auxiliary tank to be drawn from on days when the sun is hiding.
+A setup like this doesn’t require batteries, and when sunshine is abundant, a solar pumping system can fill an auxiliary tank to be drawn from on days when the sun is hiding behind clouds.